sunragav/home24/Readme.md

 	The 'feature-selection' module also uses the navigation component for the navigation of the screens.
 	It uses the data binding to bind the data it got from the viewmodel to the actual view, reducing much of the boiler plate code.

 3. feature-review screen uses two pagelist adapters, one for the list view and one for the grid view.
 It loads the reviewed articles ( liked and disliked) with an image and title text .
 It manages the difference in the list and grid view requirements in the layout file itself with data binding expressions.
-It uses two different datasources from the viewmodel.
-One for loading the reviewed articles and the other for loading the likes articles.

 4. presentation - Android library module.
 This module has the ViewModel component which survives the lifecycle changes and provides the UI layer ('feature-selection' and 'feature-review' modules) with the fresh PagedList for items via LiveData to bind with the UI.
 It uses coroutines to do the room operations in bgscope.
 It also maintains the state for the progress bar layout which the UI layer uses to bind using the data binding component.
 When the "get-articles" action is triggered by the UI, the viewmodel uses the use case from the 'domain' layer to fetch the new DataSourceFactory from the room db.
 Along with datasource it also fetches the BoundaryCallback implementation from the 'data' module in the same call.
 The data source together with the boundary callback is then used to create a LivedData of paged list which will be observed by the 'feature-selection' layer.